 regulators to health care providers and hospitals for meaningful

 use of health care IT products are primarily driving huge IT

-From 2013, all hospitals serving Medicare patients with the most
+Starting 2013, all hospitals serving Medicare patients with the

-common conditions are being paid for the quality of care they
+most common conditions will be paid for the quality of care they

-provide in addition to the quantity of services offered.
-Some
+provide in addition to the number of services offered by them.
+We